The Heart of Humanity

-Preface: This past year, our country's discussion on our discriminative and political divide was visibly brought into our homes to witness.
+Preface: Over the past years, our country's discussion on our discriminative and political divide has been visibly brought into our homes to witness.
 Injustice based on any discrimination should not be tolerated and should insult us all.
 Political divide is a bit different; we may not always get what we want, but that doesn't need to evoke hate.
 We are all someone's son, daughter, mother, father, wife, husband, neighbor and at the heart are good.
 We are re-sharing this blog post as a reminder of what that goodness can look like.
 Peace & Love to all.

 I pledge my head to clearer thinking,

 My hands to larger service,

 for my club, my community, my country, and my world.